 Section 1: RSS 1.0

 Product data feeds also require additional elements such as price, id, and condition.
-To include these elements and more detailed information about an item, we've extended RSS 1.0 by adding the Google Merchant Center namespace.
-Defining the Google Merchant Center namespace allows you to use additional elements, called "attributes", and increases the amount of information you can provide about each item in a feed.
+To include these elements and more detailed information about a product, we've extended RSS 1.0 by adding the Google Merchant Center namespace.
+Defining the Google Merchant Center namespace allows you to use additional elements, called "attributes", and increases the amount of information you can provide about each product in a feed.

-Below is an example of a basic RSS 1.0 document containing a single item:
+Below is an example of a basic RSS 1.0 document containing a single product:

 <?xml version="1.0"?> <rdf:RDF xmlns:rdf="http://www.w3.org/1999/02/22-rdf-syntax-ns#" xmlns="http://purl.org/rss/1.0/"

-The two major additions in this example are the addition of the namespace declaration (in the fourth line) and the inclusion of four attributes (image_link, price, condition, and id).
+The two major additions in this example are the addition of the namespace declaration (in the fourth line) and the inclusion of four attributes (image link

 Google Merchant Center namespace declaration